Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Ablation Analysis

 \subsection{Sample Sizes in Bayesian Method}

 In both MC Dropout and Deep Ensemble methods, the distribution is approximated by sampling.
-To understand how the number of samples will influence the results, we present the result for both methods with different numbers of samples ($k$) in Figure~\ref{fig:npass}.
+To understand how the number of samples will influence the results, we present the result for both methods with different numbers of samples ($k$) on \chaosNLIa in Figure~\ref{fig:npass}.
 We can see that while a larger number of samples will lead to better distribution estimation results on KL, the gain is gradually diminished (even with the log-scale x-axis in Figure~\ref{fig:npass}).
-Considering practical constraints on inference time and computational budget that prohibit a very large number of samples, in our experiments, numbers around 10 is a sweet point between good performance and acceptable computational budget.
+Similar trends can also be seen on JSD and Accuracy and the figures are in the Appendix~\ref{app:samplesize}.
+Considering practical constraints on inference time and computational budget that prohibit a very large number of samples, in our experiments, numbers around 10 is a sweet point between good performance and an acceptable computational budget.